State Guide

 Pick your home health district carefully — it sets your annual fee floor

 Your MFSO fee is set by the health district where your business headquarters is located, not where you operate.
-SB 150 lets you tour the entire state on that single license.
-Operators headquartered in low-fee districts ($135–$200 in Summit County or rural areas) save $200–$400/year over Columbus or Cleveland-headquartered operators while serving the same events.
+Ohio law (ORC 3717.43) makes that single license valid statewide.
+The spread between districts is real money — Summit County (Akron) charges $358 high-risk / $193 low-risk on its 2026 schedule, Cleveland $428 / $228 — so pull the published fee schedule for every district you could plausibly base in before you pick one.
 Some operators choose their commissary district as much for the licensing cost as the kitchen access.

 Use the new Low Risk MRFE if you're not cooking on the truck